What is Soil Amending?

 What IS Soil Amending Anyway?

-The term “amending soil” may be new to you, and that is okay!
-It’s really just a fancy way of saying adding, or making changes to your soil in order to make it more suitable for growing plants.
-Soil amendments can be organic or inorganic products that are added directly to the soil of your garden or into a potting media.
-Bre identifies potting media as the mixture of one or more ingredients used to plant in a container.
-“Soil is the top layer of earth, or “garden soil.”
+If the term “amending soil” is new to you, don't worry!
+It’s just a fancy way of saying you’re adding or changing your soil to make it more suitable for growing plants.
+Soil amendments can be organic or inorganic and are added to garden soil or potting media.
+Potting media, as Bre explains, is the mix of ingredients used in containers, while soil is the top layer of the earth, or “garden soil.”

 When Should I Improve My Garden Soil With Amendments?

-Do I Need Any Tools for my Soil Amendments?
+Do I Need Any Tools for My Soil Amendments?

 Understand Your Soil